VENTURE SMITH's 1798 Autobiography

-On Haddam Neck, in 1798 Venture Smith dictated his life story, one of the first works of African American literature, to a family member.
+On Haddam Neck, in 1798 VENTURE SMITH dictated his life story, one of the first works of African American literature, to a family member.
 He first recounted his birth, capture, enslavement in Africa, and the Middle Passage, stories he had told for years, then related events from his life in America.
-The Project believes a son, probably Solomon, organized the pamphlet and he wrote the Prologue, to honor their father, and to preserve Venture’s legacy.
+The Project believes a son, probably Solomon, organized the pamphlet and wrote the Prologue, to honor this father, and to preserve Venture’s legacy.

 This is an entirely African American literary voice, a treasured document, written, recorded, edited, and printing paid for by African Americans in the 18th c..